Prince Philip, The Duke of Edinburgh

 In 1956, Philip founded 'The Duke of Edinburgh's Award' which to this day still recognises young adults for completing a series of self-improvement exercises, originally created by his mentor Kurt Hahn (1886-1974), the founding headmaster of Gordonstoun.
 Today over 8 million young adults have been involved in 'The D of E', as the Award is affectionately known.

 In October 1956, Philip undertook a tour of various countries around the World including Australia, New Zealand, Ceylon, The Gambia and Antarctica in the newly commissioned Royal Yacht - HMY Britannia.
-Whilst on this tour he opened the 1956 Olympics in Melbourne, Australia.
+Whilst on this tour he opened the 1956 Olympics in Melbourne, Australia - the first to be staged in the Southern Hemisphere and Oceania, as well as the first to be held outside Europe and North America.
 During this time there were many rumours that his marriage to The Queen was in difficulties.